MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

    > * Segments and Business measures are not stored in Dataverse yet.
    > * Projected attributes are not supported for the marketing contributor role.

-## Customer Insights and Dataverse
+## Access Customer Insights data in Dataverse
 Customer Insights is an integrated part of the Microsoft Dynamics ecosystem, which means that it leverages the rich and [expressive security model that is built into Dataverse](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds).

 ### Dataverse security roles